 Given the water temperature was a little over 16 degrees Celsius, I was glad to be given three layers to put on!
 The first a long sleeved wetsuit top, the second was a standard wetsuit and the third was a full-length wetsuit.
 We then added wetsuit boots to protect our feet and keep us warm and off to the practice pool we went!

 We step into the pool one at a time and get the scuba tanks put on (around 35kg with the tank and weights!!).

 Then, before we knew it was time to get in the tank!
-One by one we manoeuvred from the pool into the entrance to the tank itself.
+One by one we maneuvered from the pool into the entrance to the tank itself.
 The entrance to the tank is on one side of the aquarium, which is where the female shark (Pallas) and pup (Murdoch) stayed for the season, away from the men!
-We were quicky greeted by Pallas however was a bit dissapointed that murdoch didn’t make an appearance.
+We were quickly greeted by Pallas, however, was a bit disappointed that Murdoch didn’t make an appearance.

 The dive itself was interesting, walking along the surface and balancing yourself is quite easy, but it was much easier leaning up against the curved tunnel whilst observing the marine life.
 We balanced ourselves and it was only a few seconds before we were greeted by a massive stingray which swam directly above our heads!!

 We then see Evo with the camera pointing at us… we knew something was headed our way!
 It was time to stop breathing out (to limit the bubbles in the photo – great tip!!) and look at the camera… next thing you know, a massive dark shadow appears over us and it is a Grey Nurse shark, inches from our heads… It was the most surreal feeling.
 In that moment, I realised I wasn’t scared… I was amazed that these guys were quite happy swimming around, not one bit bothered by us.
 I felt totally safe.

 Grey Nurse sharks are considered to be the Labradors of the Sea!